 To cover all grounds, we’ve enlisted the help of Google to let us know what you want to know in search volume order.
 Button-up, this might get weird…

 If you’re searching this, you’re probably not a position anyone particularly wants to find themselves in.
 However, if an answer’s what you want, an answer is what you’ll get.
 If your jeans do, in fact, emit a foul odour, you’re in the right place for a touch of advice.

 Rumour has it there are a few ways to get rid of a smell on your jeans (understand that fabric soaks in odours like sponges soak in water – it’s just what they do).
 There are, of course, the slightly unconventional ways (putting them in the oven or freezer to kill the bacteria), but we wouldn’t recommend these as freezing them just puts the bacteria into a coma, it doesn’t kill them and baking them…well…you can work out why that’s a bad idea.

 We think the best way to get smells out of your jeans is to soak them – or any other item that smells or has stains – in an oxygen bleach formula (this one is pretty good).
 Don’t worry – this won’t affect the colour of your jeans.
 Mix a spoonful of the powder with some water and let your jeans soak overnight.
 Chuck them in a cold wash the next day and they should smell as fresh as ever.

 To put it frankly, you’re buying the wrong jeans.
-Not ones to honk our own horn, our jeans are insane.
-You can count on the quality of all TOPMAN jeans; they’re designed to stick around for a long time.
+Not ones to honk our own horn, but our jeans are insane.
+You can count on the quality of all TOPMAN jeans; they’re designed to stick around.

 If your jeans are a good few years in and the natural denim has started giving into wear and tear, think about re-vamping them before you throw them out.
 Ripping your old denim can give it a whole new lease of life.